robconery/moebius/README.md

 *Note: this is version 2.0 and there are significant changes from version 1.0.
 If you need version 1.x, you can [find the last release here](https://github.com/robconery/moebius/releases/tag/v1)*

-Our goal with creating Moebius is to try and keep as close as possible to the functional nature of Elixir and, at the same time, the goodness that is PostgreSQL.
+Our goal with creating Moebius is to try and keep it as close as possible to the functional nature of Elixir and, at the same time, maintain the goodness that is PostgreSQL.
 We think working with a database should feel like a natural extension of the language, with as little abstraction wonkery as possible.

 Moebius is *not* an ORM.
 There are no mappings, no schemas, no migrations; only queries and data.
-We embrace PostgreSQL as much as possible, surfacing the goodness so you be a hero.
+We embrace PostgreSQL as much as possible, surfacing the goodness so you can be a hero.

 ## Difference from version 2.0